California medical care for uninsured and free health insurance.

 IMPACT (Improving Access, Counseling & Treatment for Californians with Prostate Cancer) provides high quality, free prostate cancer treatment for underinsured and/or uninsured men.
 Other services include chemotherapy, external beam radiation therapy, brachytherapy hormone therapy, and radical prostatectomy.
 Call 800-409-8252 for information.

 Major Risk Medical Insurance Program (MRMIP) – If you have been denied coverage due to preexisting conditions, you may qualify for low-cost health insurance from this program.
 It is the state of California run pool, and it can help people who are unable to secure coverage due to high risk, lack of income, or other factors.
+It can be free or low cost insurance for the under or uninsured.
 Call 800-289-6574

 Medical Therapy Program (MTP) - Occupational therapy, physical therapy, etc. for qualified children with handicapping conditions.
 916-327-1400